Standard 4 of the Care Certificate explores equality, diversity, inclusion and discrimination.

 - 4.3 Access information, advice and support about diversity, equality and inclusion

-NOTE: All of these Care Certificate assessment criteria have equivalent assessment criteria in the Level 2 Diploma in Care qualification, so the above links divert to that section.
+NOTE: All of these Care Certificate assessment criteria have equivalent assessment criteria in the Level 2 Diploma in Care qualification, so some of the information may have been initially written for this qualification.

 Care Certificate Standard 4 Workbook Answers